charlieschwabacher/gestalt/README.md

 ```

 It would be nice to just write the first thing!
 If you use Gestalt and are
-willing to accept some reasonable defaults, you can.
-Gestalt understands how
+willing to accept some reasonable defaults, you can - gestalt understands how
 your objects are related and is able to define the resolution for you.

 Gestalt is designed to make it really easy for small teams of 1-10 developers to
 build GraphQL APIs quickly.
-Its also designed not to lock you in - you can
+It's also designed not to lock you in - you can
 build an API with Gestalt, make changes quickly, and drop down to javascript
 whenever you need to do something your own way.